-There are innumerable ways of satisfying the frequency distribution and there are infinite number of positions where the particle's \mathcal{V}3 can suddenly and instantaneously reverse its direction.
+There are innumerable ways of satisfying the frequency distribution illustrated by Figure 9 and there are infinite number of positions where the particle's \mathcal{Y}3 can suddenly and instantaneously reverse its direction.
 Hence, there is a high degree of freedom and non-determinacy.
 One could conceivably still prescribe a deterministic way of satisfying the frequency distribution, e.g., by fixing the positions of turning and other necessary determinations, but there are an infinite number of equally valid ways of doing so.
 There is no reason to pick any one way.
 Therefore, there is no justifiable reason to prescribe any specific deterministic way to satisfy the frequency distribution.
 It is best to see the quantum system as truly non-deterministic.
-The key of non-determinism lies in the non-determinism in quantum mechanics.
+The key of non-determinism lies in the non-deterministic positions where \mathcal{Y}3 suddenly reverses its direction.
+It is the ultimate source of non-determinism in quantum mechanics.
 As long as the bulk statistics of the frequency distribution is satisfied, the system does not require that satisfaction to be accomplished in any specific way.
 This is the inherent non-determinism of a quantum system.